lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Command line tools**

 - ping

+      used to test connectivity to remote systems and verify domain name resolution.
+Can be used to test security posture by verifying that routers, firewalls, IPSs clock ICMP traffic when configured to do so.

 - netstat

+      Shows TCP/IP statistics for a system.
+Allows you to view active TCP connections

 - tracert

+      Lists the routers between two systems.
+Each router is referred to as a hop.
+Tracert identifies the IP addresses, sometimes the host name of the hop, and the RTT (round trip time) for each hop.
+Tracert can help identify faulty routers and modified paths.

 - nslookup/dig

 - arp

+      Command related to ARP but is not the same thing.
+ARP resolves IP addresses to MAC addresses and stores the results in the ARP cache.
+The arp command is used to view and manipulate the ARP cache.

 - ipconfig/ip/ifconfig

+      Shows TCP/IP information for a system.
+Includes the IP address, subnet mask, default gateway, MAC address, and the address of the DNS server.
+Also shows config info for NICs on a system. ifconfig allows the users to also configure NICs such as enabling promiscuous mode.

 - tcpdump
 - nmap
 - netcat